CoSy: Evaluating Textual Explanations of Neurons: Sanity Checks

-Figure \ref{fig:prompt-model-s2n-similarity} illustrates the comparison across all generative models and prompts in terms of \textit{CS} of generated images to natural images of the same class.
-The results indicate that when using prompt 5 as input to \texttt{SDXL}, the synthetic images show the highest similarity to natural images.
+Figure~\ref{fig:prompt-model-s2n-similarity} illustrates the comparison across all generative models and prompts in terms of \textit{CS} of generated images to natural images of the same class.
+The results indicate that when using Prompt 5 as input to \texttt{SDXL}, the synthetic images show the highest similarity to natural images.
 The performance is generally best with the most detailed prompt (5) and closely aligns with prompts 1, 3, and 4.
 Moreover, \texttt{SDXL} appears to be slightly more effectively realizing detailed prompts than \texttt{SC}.
 As anticipated, the poorly constructed prompt (2) results in the lowest similarity to natural images for both models.
-If not stated otherwise, for all following experiments, prompt 5 together with \texttt{SDXL} model was employed for image generation.
+To address prompt bias and dataset dependency, we compare the object-focused ImageNet with the scene-focused Places365 (see Appendix~\ref{sec:prompt-bias}).
+We find that close-up prompts work well for object-centric datasets, while general prompts like ``photo of'' are better for scene-based datasets.
+If not stated otherwise, for all following experiments, Prompt 5 together with \texttt{SDXL} model was employed for image generation.